-Bryan W. Jackson provides subject matter expert advice, insight and strategic direction to clients.
-He oversees complex client engagements, manages projects to completion and designs and facilitates DEI training solutions and assessment services to partners and stakeholders.
+Bryan W. Jackson, MA, provides subject matter expert advice, insight and strategic direction to clients.
+He oversees complex client engagements, manages projects to completion and designs and facilitates EDIJ training solutions and assessment services to partners and stakeholders.
 As a passionate trainer and driven operations and people leader, Bryan has worked with the Washington Nationals baseball team, Arlington Public Library System and the Alexandria Department of Human Services.

 His expertise is grounded in assessing and developing policies, resources and programs to promote principles and practices of justice, diversity, equity and inclusion within organizations and beyond.
-Bryan also has experience in providing executive coaching, strategic planning supports and ongoing staff development to promote organizational behaviors that created an inclusive and diverse professional environment.
-When working with boards, Bryan helps senior leaders identify areas of growth related to equitable practices and create facilitated professional development workshops to address these needs.
-In addition, he has provided oversight and support for racial affinity groups within organizations and DEI best practices to support the longterm sustainability of this work.
+Bryan also has experience in providing executive coaching, strategic planning support and ongoing staff development to promote organizational behaviors that create an inclusive and diverse professional environment.
+When working with boards, Bryan helps senior leaders identify areas of growth related to equitable practices and facilitate professional development workshops to address these needs.
+In addition, he provides oversight and support for racial affinity groups within organizations and EDIJ best practices to support the long-term sustainability of this work.

-Throughout his career, Bryan has been invited to share best practices as a guest lecturer at a multitude of universities including his alma maters Teachers College Columbia University (MA) and the University of Minnesota (BS), where he was recognized as the William E. Gardner Pre-K Outstanding Educator in 2011.
-Bryan’s lectures have addressed the importance of race equity, social, justice, social-emotional learning, teacher quality, school leadership, community connectedness, solid professional mentorship, child resilience and the significance of males of color in teaching roles.
-In addition to these awards and honors, Bryan is also a 2017 Surge Institute Fellow.
+Bryan has been invited to share best practices as a guest lecturer at a multitude of universities including his alma maters, Teachers College Columbia University (MA) and the University of Minnesota (BS), where he was recognized as a Distinguished Alumni in 2021 and the William E. Gardner Pre-K Outstanding Educator in 2011.
+Bryan’s lectures have addressed the importance of race equity, social justice, social-emotional learning, teacher quality, leadership, community connectedness, solid professional mentorship, resilience and the significance of males of color in teaching roles.
+In addition to these awards and honors, Bryan is also a co-chair of the Nonprofit HR Affinity Groups, 2022 Intercultural Development Inventory Qualified Administrator, a 2020 recipient of the Nonprofit Management Executive Certificate from Georgetown University and a 2017 Surge Institute Fellow.